apollo-rsps/apollo-wiki/New-Plugin-Tutorial.md

 import org.apollo.game.model.entity.GroundItem
 import org.apollo.game.model.entity.Player

-class DropItemAction(val player: Player, val item: Int): Action<Player>(0, true, player) {
+class DropItemAction(val player: Player, val slot: Int): Action<Player>(delay = 0, immediate = true, player) {

     override fun execute() {
         val region = player.world.regionRepository.fromPosition(player.position)

         if (region.getEntities<Entity>(player.position, EntityType.DYNAMIC_OBJECT, EntityType.STATIC_OBJECT).isEmpty()) {
-            val amount = player.inventory.getAmount(item)
+            val amount = player.inventory.reset(slot)?.amount
-            System.out.println(amount)
-            player.inventory.remove(item, amount)
+            if (amount == null) {
+                return
+            }

-            val groundItem = GroundItem.dropped(player.world, player.position, Item(item, amount), player)
+            val item = GroundItem.create(player.world, player.position, Item(item, amount), player)
-            player.world.spawn(groundItem)
+            player.world.spawn(item)
         } else {
             player.sendMessage("You cannot drop this here.")
         }

         stop()
     }

 }

+val DROP_OPTION_ID = 5
+val INVENTORY_INTERFACE_ID = 3214

-on {InventoryItemMessage::class}
+on { InventoryItemMessage::class }
-        .where {option == 5 && interfaceId == 3214}
+    .where { option == DROP_OPTION_ID && interfaceId == INVENTORY_INTERFACE_ID }
-        .then {
+    .then { player ->
-            it.startAction(DropItemAction(it, id))
+        player.startAction(DropItemAction(player, slot))
         terminate()
     }
 ```

-So, this is a lot at first, but lets break it down so it is simple.
+Here we have an **action**, and a **listener**, the two core features of plugins.

-The first thing is the `on {...}` lambda function at the end.
-This is how we catch events
+The `on {...}` lambda at the end is the listener, and listens for specific event types (typically a **Message** subclass)
-Here we are catching the InventoryItemMessage, this is called when ever the player performs an action on an item in an inventory.
+Here we are listening to `InventoryItemMessage`s, which are called whenever a player performs an action on an item in an inventory.
-The 'where' clause allows us to filter out requests we do not care about.
-In our where clause, we are filtering out any option that is not option 5 and any interface that is not 3214.
-Option 5 is the drop button when the user right clicks an item.
-Interface 3214 is the user's inventory.

-The 'then' clause is where we put out code that we want to run when the message is the one we want.

-In this code block, the `it` variable is the player object that called the message.
-We are telling the player to run an action.
-After, we tell the server we are done with the message by terminating it.

-The DropItemAction class is where we put our action.
-This class extends the Action class with the player type to indicate that a player is running the action.
-When we initialize the action, `0` is how many server ticks to delay the action by.
-The `true` is if the action should ignore the delay and run immediately.

-In the action we override the execute function.
-This is where the logic of the action occurs.
-This function will get run every tick until the `stop()` function is called.

-In our execute function, we put in the logic to drop items.
-Important functions to note here:
-`player.sendMessage(...)` displays a message in the players chat box from the server
-`player.world.spawn(...)` Spawns an entity into the world

-Important objects to note here:
-`player.inventory` is the players inventory
-`player.world` is a good way to access the world that the player is in
-The `region` is a object that stores what is going on in that part of the map.
-The world consists of many regions.
-This allows for easier management of the information in the world.

-Now you can build it by running a gradle build.
-To open gradle. go to View->Tool Windows->Gradle
-Then click Execute Gradle Task.
-Type 'run' into the command.

-You are now running your first plugin!
+The `where` clause is used to filter out requests that don't match what we're looking for: here, we only care about messages where the player selected the fifth option (used for dropping), and when they selected that option on an item in the inventory (i.e. the interfaceId matches the inventory interface id). `where` is executed from the context of the intercepted message, so `option` and `interfaceId` are actually fields inside `InventoryItemMessage`.
+The 'then' clause is executed if the `where` lambda evaluates to `true`.

+**Actions** are used to schedule player (or NPC)-related code to be executed in the future (and optionally, periodically).
+Plugins also have actions that can be used to suspend/asynchronously execute code.
+Here we're creating an `Action` that removes an item from the player's inventory and spawns a `GroundItem`.
+Because `Action`s are scheduled, `execute()` will be called every server pulse (tick), until the `stop()` function is called.

+Now you can build it by running `gradle build` in the command line, or in IntelliJ via 'View > Tool Windows > Gradle > Execute Gradle Task' (type 'build' for the command).

+Voila!